atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/determine-the-metrics-to-monitor.md

 What don’t you like about your solution?

 We will learn a lot from the Point Person’s answers.
 If it is not hard for them to achieve their goal a new dashboard is unlikely to be valuable to them.
 Understanding why achieving their goal is hard gives insight into why a dashboard might be the solution they need.
-Hearing a story about their struggle in achieving their goal will give you insight into full process involved.
+Hearing a story about their struggle in achieving their goal will give you insight into the full process involved.
 If they have not tried to overcome the hard parts they likely do not care that deeply about the goal.
 If they did try to overcome the hard parts then you might be able to borrow from their solution in your dashboard.
 Understanding what they didn’t like about their solution will make sure you do not repeat the same mistake in your dashboard.

 After getting perspective on the goal and motivation of the Point Person we need to breakdown all of the decisions along the way to achieving their goal that need data to support them.